Posted Date: October 7, 2021

 MARC has affirmed its AAAIS rating on TTM Sukuk Berhad’s (TTM SPV) RM600.0 million Sukuk Murabahah, with a stable outlook.

 TTM SPV is the funding vehicle of Trans Thai-Malaysia (Thailand) Ltd (TTMT) for the construction of two additional gas pipelines to transport natural gas from the Malaysia-Thailand Joint Development Area in the Gulf of Thailand to the industrial city of Rayong in Thailand (TTM Phase II).
 TTMT is a 50:50 joint venture between project sponsors, the national oil companies of Malaysia and Thailand, namely Petroliam Nasional Berhad (PETRONAS) and PTT Public Company Ltd (PTT).

-The rating reflects MARC's assessment of a very high likelihood of support from project sponsors, PETRONAS and PTT given the strategic importance of this government-to-government project.
+The rating reflects MARC’s assessment of a very high likelihood of support from the project sponsors given the strategic importance of this government-to-government project.
 The support assessment also factors in the credit linkages in the form of cross-acceleration and cross-default provisions between the rated sukuk and the term loan taken to finance the first phase of the TTM project.

-TTMT's credit profile is supported by its stable and predictable cash flow, underpinned by its long-term service agreements with PTT and PETRONAS, and its cost-plus tariff structure that ensures a relatively stable profit margin.
-Its unit capacity reservation charge (UCRC) - used to derive its capacity reservation charges/revenue – is designed to cover its operating costs and finance service obligations, while providing adequate shareholders' return.
+TTMT’s credit profile is supported by its stable and predictable cash flow that is backed by a cost-plus tariff structure under the long-term service agreements with PTT and PETRONAS.
+Its unit capacity reservation charge – used to derive its capacity reservation charges/revenue – is designed to cover its operating costs and finance service obligations, while providing adequate shareholders’ return.